mwittig/pimatic-johnny-five/README.md

 Supported `boardTypes`
 * "arduino" - see [Platform Support](http://johnny-five.io/platform-support/)
-* "raspi-io" - works with all Raspberry Pi models (Zero has not been tested yet)
+* "raspi-io" - works with all Raspberry Pi models (Zero has not been tested yet).
+Note, wiringPi must be installed
 * "particle-io" - known to work for
   [Particle Photon](http://johnny-five.io/platform-support/#particle-photon) and
   [Sparkfun Photon RedBoard](http://johnny-five.io/platform-support/#sparkfun-photon-redboard)